TV9 (Malaysian TV network): Renamed as TV9 and early history

-Channel 9 was renamed as TV9, with test transmission commenced on Saturday, 1 April 2006 with 4-hour broadcasts from 8:00 pm to midnight daily and airing music videos mostly in Malay.
+Channel 9 was renamed and rebranded as TV9 on 17 March 2006, with test transmission commenced on Saturday, 1 April 2006 with 4-hour broadcasts from 8:00 pm to midnight daily and airing music videos mostly in Malay.
 Full launch of the channel began at noon of 22 April 2006 with 13-hour broadcasts from 12:00 pm to 1:00 am daily and a new slogan: Dekat di Hati (Malay for Close at heart).

+Upon its relaunch, TV9 allocated RM20 million for the first year of its operations to provide better contents for viewers.
+At the same time, it partnered with Senheng where the latter would supply its electrical equipment, including installing antennas for TV9.
+By the end of June 2006, TV9 completed the installation of permanent transmitters on several locations in the East Coast region.

+By August 2006, TV9 reached 11% of Malay viewership market after 4 months of operations.

 TV9 is available via terrestrial television in Peninsular Malaysia.
-Since 28 December 2006, it expanded its coverage to Sabah and Sarawak via pay television provider Astro Malaysia.
+Since 28 December 2006, it expanded its coverage to Sabah, Sarawak through Malaysian satellite TV provider, Astro.

-For the first months of broadcast, TV9 did not have its in-house news bulletin, except for Edisi 7 simulcasts from NTV7.
+For the first months of broadcast, TV9 did not have its own in-house news bulletin, except for Edisi 7 simulcasts from its sister channel, NTV7.
+After two months, it set up its news division and held an audition looking for news anchors.
 TV9 began to produce news bulletins on New Year's Day 2007, under the Berita TV9 (literally: TV9 News) brand.
 It is currently broadcasting two half-hour editions: a midday edition at 1:00 pm Saturday to Thursday, and its flagship nightly edition at 8:00 pm.